Witches of Mystic Hollow, Book One

-“Of course, I didn’t, but she could’ve taken it herself.”
+“Of course I didn’t, but she could’ve taken it herself.”
 And if she did, the curling iron is as good as gone.
-Electronic appliances just don’t like her for some reason.
+Electronic appliances just don’t agree with her for some reason.
 I don’t know what it is—I’m pretty sure it’s not her fault—but things often stop working when she tries to use them.
 Unfortunately, it doesn’t stop her from trying.
 And sometimes things disappear from our bathroom, like Chloe’s flat iron that went missing a couple of months ago and that Mom swears she didn’t take.

 “Ugh,” Chloe shakes her tangled mane—which doesn’t help matters, I might add—and jumps off my bed.
 “Well, if you lost the curling iron, then you’re going to fix my hair without it.”

-Suddenly, I feel enormous regret for not having shaved Chloe’s head while she was asleep.
+Suddenly I feel enormous regret for not having shaved Chloe’s head while she was asleep.
 Why do such wonderful ideas always come to me when it’s too late to do something about them?

 And now I have spent the last hour untangling one strand of Chloe’s hair at a time and braiding them into a fishtail braid.
-It’s a lot easier to work with wet hair—of course it’s even easier to work with normal hair, not one that feels like it belongs to a yeti who lathered it with coconut oil—but still, it’s pliable enough to braid, and when it finally dries on its own (since all of the hair dryers are indisposed at the moment) it will look pretty nice.
+It’s a lot easier to work with wet hair—of course it’s even easier to work with normal hair, not one that feels like it belongs to a yeti who lathered it with coconut oil—but still, it’s pliable enough to braid, and when it finally dries on its own—since all of the hair dryers are indisposed at the moment—it will look pretty nice.
 As long as Chloe doesn’t ruin it by constantly touching it and pulling out the strands.

 I slap her hand.
 “Stop pulling it out.”